-- 1 when it is possible.
-If there are no sources to cross-check with, - 2 then one has to rely on the only sources which exist. - 3 We do know that Khieu Samphan was responsible for elections - 4 because there are other documents which speak of that.
-We know - 5 that the elections took place because there are broadcasts by - 6 Radio Phnom Penh about them.
-The it would be natural that Khieu - 7 Samphan would be responsible because he was responsible for - 8 relations with Sihanouk for United Front work. - 9 [16.34.50] - 10 The elections themselves were part of I can only describe them - 11 as part of a facade of respectability which the DK regime created - 12 for the outside world to think that it had the ordinary - 13 institutions common to every state.
-Significantly, the Parliament - 14 only met, as we discussed, once. - 15 Q. Thank you for this clarification. - 16 I would like you to also move to the second point, which is about - 17 the further opinions and expectations of Angkar.
-Can you please - 18 explain to the Chamber who "Angkar" would refer to here? - 19 A. The CPK, the organization, which was another reference - - 20 another way of speaking of the CPK. - 21 Q. Thank you.
-You indicated that the CPK that refers to Angkar. - 22 But here, do you believe that an individual was talking here, - 23 rather than the Party itself? - 24 MR. PRESIDENT: - 25 Mr. Expert, could you please hold on?
+- 1 then one has to rely on the only sources which exist. - 2 We do know that Khieu Samphan was responsible for elections - 3 because there are other documents which speak of that.
+We know - 4 that the elections took place because there are broadcasts by - 5 Radio Phnom Penh about them.
+The it would be natural that Khieu - 6 Samphan would be responsible because he was responsible for - 7 relations with Sihanouk for United Front work. - 8 [16.34.50] - 9 The elections themselves were part of I can only describe them - 10 as part of a facade of respectability which the DK regime created - 11 for the outside world to think that it had the ordinary - 12 institutions common to every state.
+Significantly, the Parliament - 13 only met, as we discussed, once. - 14 Q. Thank you for this clarification. - 15 I would like you to also move to the second point, which is about - 16 the further opinions and expectations of Angkar.
+Can you please - 17 explain to the Chamber who "Angkar" would refer to here? - 18 A. The CPK, the organization, which was another reference - - 19 another way of speaking of the CPK. - 20 Q. Thank you.
+You indicated that the CPK that refers to Angkar. - 21 But here, do you believe that an individual was talking here, - 22 rather than the Party itself? - 23 MR. PRESIDENT: - 24 Mr. Expert, could you please hold on? - 25 And, International Co-Prosecutor, you may proceed.